 Stranger than friction: can experiences be too easy?

 Our latest foster greyhound was a shredder.
-Notebooks, cardboard boxes, novels left carelessly on the edge of a desk… all were fair game for sweet Theodore, who just enjoyed 5 minutes of wanton destruction before settling down for another 3-hour nap.
-Whilst occasionally inconvenient, his casual theft of papery items also served as a timely reminder to take out the recycling, or in this case, to re-visit an article I tore out of a newspaper 6 months ago.
+Notebooks, cardboard boxes, novels left carelessly on the edge of a desk… all fair game for sweet Theodore, who just enjoyed 5 minutes of wanton destruction before settling down for another 3-hour nap.
+Whilst occasionally inconvenient, his casual theft of papery items also served as a reminder to take out the recycling, or in this case, to re-visit an article I tore out of a newspaper 6 months ago.
 We’ll come back to Theo’s other role in this story; for now, let’s see what was on that fragment of paper…

 The new f-word: friction